-The term “projection” was first coined by Sigmund Freud, who used it to describe one of the ways the ego defends itself from injury.
-Narcissistic projection is thus a defence mechanism used by the narcissist to avoid suffering further narcissistic injury.
+The term “projection” was first coined by Sigmund Freud, who used it to describe a way that the ego defends itself from injury.
+Narcissistic projection is a defense mechanism utilized by people with narcissistic tendencies in order to avoid feeling hurt and vulnerable.
+It involves attributing one’s own negative thoughts and behaviors onto someone else, often resulting in an unhealthy and destructive dynamic between the two people involved.

 Freud’s Psychoanalytic Theory